What Are Dzi Beads? Understanding the Dzi Beads Meaning

 3. Salt Cleansing: Add a pinch of sea salt to the water and gently swirl the beads around.
 The salt acts as a natural purifier.

-4. Dry the Beads: Use the soft cloth to dry the beads gently.
+4. Dry the Beads: Use a soft cloth to gently wipe them dry.
 Make sure they are completely dry before wearing them again.

-• Sound: Use a singing bowl, tuning fork, or bell to cleanse the beads with sound vibrations.
+• Use a singing bowl, tuning fork, or bell to cleanse the beads with sound vibrations.

-• Sound: Strike the singing bowl or bell and hold the beads near the sound source, allowing the vibrations to permeate them.
+• Strike the singing bowl or bell, then hold the beads near the sound source to let the vibrations resonate through them.

 • After cleansing, wipe the beads with a clean, soft cloth.